Support

 4.2 How does the selection process work?

-The selection of the candidate is entrusted to the company that published the vacancy.
+The selection of the candidate is entrusted to the company that published the position.
 All candidates who have decided to apply for a specific position will be visible to the company that published it.
 To facilitate the identification of the best candidate, an artificial intelligence-based matchmaking system is integrated into the platform, which analyses the talent's application and CV and the position description, offering the company the possibility of displaying candidates sorted according to the affinity identified by the algorithm.

 It is important to note that the algorithm does not hide any candidates and does not make decisions on behalf of the company.
 All those who applied will be visible to the company, the algorithm only provides the sorted list, complete with all applications, in which the company can analyse profiles and identify the candidates it wishes to interview.